wtsi-hgi/docker-baton/README.md

 [baton](https://github.com/wtsi-npg/baton) in a [Docker](https://www.docker.com/) container.

+## Docker Hub
+A Docker Hub hosted version of this Docker image is available at: [https://hub.docker.com/r/mercury/baton/](https://hub.docker.com/r/mercury/baton/).

+Please note that the tag to use for the Docker Hub image is *mercury/baton* opposed to *wtsi-hgi/baton*.

 ## Building the container
+You will only need to explicitly build the container if you are not planning on using the Docker Hub repository.

 ### Variants
 #### Hard-coded
 - [baton version 0.16.1, using iRODs version 3.3.1](https://github.com/wtsi-hgi/docker-baton/tree/master/0.16.1/irods-3.3.1).